grodansparadis/can4vscp-power-injector/README.md

 # Abstract

-With the power injector you can power the CAN4VSCP bus and also power up to 16 CAN4VSCP modules using the daisy chain connector.
+With the power injector you can power the CAN4VSCP bus and also power up to 16 CAN4VSCP modules using the inter module connector.
 This is a perfect companion board to use when you need to connect a number of CAN4VSCP boards in a cabinet and then connect them to the world.

 It have two 120 ohm terminations that can be activated if needed and two RJ-45 connectors for easy connection.